 Conclusions: Results from this first survey investigating the influence of special foods and drinks on tics demonstrated that 34% and 47% of responders, respectively, assessed that coffee and coke deteriorate tics.PubMed: The influence of different food and drink on tics in Tourette syndrome (1)

 The study also states that ‘A significant negative correlation (tic improvement) was not found.’

-It seems that some people find tics worsen with caffeine, however rarely (if ever) do tics get better with caffeine.
+It seems that some people find caffeine can cause tics, however rarely (if ever) do tics get better with caffeine.

 When I looked into caffeine and the effect on those of us with Tourette’s Syndrome, there really wasn’t much out there other than Reddit forums.

 Caffeine is a stimulant.
 A stimulant works on the central nervous system and increases our alertness, making us feel good as a result.

 This is also why it isn’t a good idea to have it before sleep.
 It is added to tea, coffee, soft drinks, foods as well as medication, sometimes catching us off guard.